 Next, we draft your RDAP Eligibility, Admissions, and Clinical Interview Report (RACIR) uniquely prepared for your case.
 A copy is then forwarded to the BOP during the application process as we work directly with the BOP clinical staff on your behalf.
 The RACIR is also important to prepare you for the rigorous clinical interview at the final stage of the admissions process.

-If you or a loved one have already been sentenced, and are interested in cooperating with the government to reduce your sentence, we can help with a Rule 35 sentence reduction as an option.
-Although only the government may file a Rule 35 motion, our job would be to make sure that the government is interested, the cooperation goes smoothly, and that most importantly, you indeed will get the full reward for your assistance with the maximum sentence reduction for early release.
+If you or a loved one have already been sentenced, and are interested in cooperating with the government to reduce your sentence, we can help with your Rule 35.
+We work directly under your attorney to provide research and investigative support.
+Although only the government may file a Rule 35 motion, our job would be to help make sure that the government and law enforcement is interested, the cooperation goes smoothly, and that most importantly, you indeed will get the full reward for your assistance with the maximum sentence reduction for early release.

 The Second Chance Act

 With the passage of the Second Chance Act, federal prison inmates may now receive up to 12 months of halfway house time, if qualified.
 The Second Chance Act was designed by Congress to be a solid piece of bipartisan legislation, to help protect the rights of ex-convicts, provide education and reentry programs which in turn would help to lower the recidivism rate.

 If you or a loved one may be interested in applying, contact us immediately.

 Pre-sentence Report Review and Consulting